 When reviewing performance attribution on our portfolio, please be aware that we construct the portfolio from the bottom up, one stock at a time.
 Each stock is included in the portfolio if it meets our rigorous investment criteria.
 To help manage risk, we are aware of our sector and security weights, but we do not include a holding to achieve a target sector allocation or to approximate an index.
 Our exposure to any given sector is purely a result of our stock selection process.

-The Baron Energy and Resources Fund (Institutional Shares) declined 20.84% in the fourth quarter and trailed the S&P North American Natural Resources Sector Index by 698 basis points.
+The Baron Energy and Resources Fund (Institutional Shares) increased 1.73% in the first quarter and outperformed the S&P North American Natural Resources Sector Index by 324 basis points.

 Back to Top